Scheduling the Final Defense

 Returning Keys, Lab Coats, and Other Checked-Out Equipment

-Before you permanently leave your lab make sure you return all keys, lab coats and other checked-out equipment to the Stock Room.
+Before you permanently leave your lab make sure you return all keys, lab coats and other checked-out equipment to the Chemistry Stockroom Manager, open only by appointment, schedule a service appointment here 919.515.2547.
 The Department will bill you for any outstanding business and this may consequently cause a hold to be placed on your diploma’s release.
 If you have any questions about what you need to return please contact the Electronic Instrument Shop at 515-2213 or visit them in DAB 48 (basement).